Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chest discomfort.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness, or pain.

 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

 Shortness of breath with or without chest discomfort

 Other signs may include breaking out in a cold sweat, nausea, or lightheadedness.

-Note for women: Like men, women commonly have chest pain or discomfort as a heart attack symptom.
-But women are somewhat more likely than men to have other common symptoms, particularly shortness of breath, nausea and vomiting, back pain, or jaw pain.
+Note for women.
+Like men, women commonly have chest pain or discomfort as a heart attack symptom.
+But women are somewhat more likely than men to have other common symptoms, such as shortness of breath, nausea and vomiting, back pain, or jaw pain.

 Over time, high blood sugar can damage nerves in your body.
 This may keep you from feeling pain caused by a heart problem, leading to a “silent” heart problem.
-If you don’t feel symptoms, you are less able to get treatment right away.
-Talk to your health care provider about how to lower your risk for silent heart problems.
+If you don’t feel symptoms, you are less able to recognize that you may be having a heart attack and get treatment right away.
+Talk to your healthcare provider about how to lower your risk for silent heart problems.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR